mdippery/blackout/README.md

 You can, but in Snow Leopard, this just blanks the screen, instead of activating the screensaver.
 Also, Blackout doesn't lock the screen (unless the screen is set to lock upon screensaver activation).
-The Keychain menulet also takes up valuable menubar real estate.

 ## Can't I drag ScreenSaverEngine.app to the Dock?